codefordenver/owlet-ui/README.md

 - Try out the debugger too. it works just like the Chrome Devtools debugger, except that source code is both ClojureScript and the JavaScript it compiles to.
-In the **Sources** tab, drill down to **top -> localhost:4000 -> js/compiled -> out**, click on an Owlet UI .cljs file of interest, then set a breakpoint that will be hit when you do something in the app's GUI.
+In the **Sources** tab, drill down to **top -> localhost:4000 -> js/compiled -> out**, click on an Owlet .cljs file of interest, then set a breakpoint that will be hit when you do something in the app's GUI.
 When the app stops at the breakpoint, look at current variables in the **Scope** section of the debugger.
 Then back in the **Console** tab, enter